Luil0/Excel_stock_portfolio/README.md

 ## **What was the return in my portfolio?**

 To find out the return in my portfolio I had to get the amount of shares I had and the original cost of each stock.
 Then I could multiply the amount of shares to the stock price now.
-The current value of a stock minus the original gave me the amount the stock changed and if it was a gain or a loss.
+The current value of a stock minus the original stock price gave me the amount the stock changed and if it was a gain or a loss.

 ![Stocks owned](image_files/stocks_owned.png)